Applying Digital Technology to Manufacturing

-Audi has automated many production jobs in its factories, from spot welding to riveting, but its ultimate goal is to create smart factories and achieve an Industry 4.0 level of production.
-To accomplish that goal, the Audi engineers knew they would need to move beyond the traditional approach of creating customized hardware and software solutions to handle individual use cases.
-Instead, they would need a scalable and flexible platform that would allow them to embrace the transformative power of advanced digital capabilities such as data analytics, machine learning, and edge compute.
+For Audi, the secret to success is a commitment to using cutting-edge technology to build high-quality vehicles that deliver precision engineering, exceptional performance, and luxury.
+Audi auto manufacturing is very advanced with many production jobs, from spot welding to riveting, fully automated.
+But their ultimate goal is to create smart factories and achieve an Industry 4.0 level of production.
+To accomplish that goal, the Audi engineers would need to move beyond the traditional approach of creating customized hardware and software solutions to handle individual use cases.
+Instead, they would need a scalable and flexible platform that would utilize advanced digital capabilities such as data analytics, machine learning, and edge computing.

 “If you look at factories today, Audi’s auto manufacturing operation is very advanced and extremely sophisticated,” says Christine Boles, Vice President of the Internet of Things Group and General Manager of the Industrial Solutions Division at Intel.
 “But custom-made use cases are difficult to maintain and scale, and they can actually hinder innovation because of the time and money required to get the necessary approvals and deploy individual solutions.
 Audi was ready to look at things in a new way and try a different approach.”

 Improving Quality Through Inline Inspection